- Werner Herzog

 In regards to his behavior, Brad McCullum’s fiancée tells the detective, “Ever since he got back from Peru, he’s been strange.”
 This is an understatement.
 It seems Brad has been hearing an “inner voice” that’s coming from God.
 The voice told Brad not to go white water rafting on Peruvian rapids, so he didn’t; but when his friends did, they died.
 Now Brad believes that God lives in his mother’s kitchen inside containers of Quaker Oats.
 He also believes that his two pet pink flamingos, named McDougal and McNamara, are actually eagles in drag.
 Such mad theories and nonsense spew out of Brad lately, but when his batty logic is pointed out to him, he replies with a dead stare, “So what… So what… So what…”

-In My Son, My Son, What Have Ye Done?, director Werner Herzog has found a story that allows him to defy standard modes of filmmaking in ways that moviegoers will not expect, nor possibly even understand.
-This is a polite way of saying that not many viewers with “like” or “get” this film.
+In My Son, My Son, What Have Ye Done? director Werner Herzog has found a story that allows him to defy standard modes of filmmaking in ways that moviegoers will not expect, nor possibly even understand.
+This is a polite way of saying that not many viewers will “like” or “get” this film.
 At first, his scenario seems like your typical hostage movie fare.
 Detective Hank Havenhurst (Willem Dafoe) attempts to talk armed loon Brad (Michael Shannon) into surrendering and releasing his two hostages from his suburban home in San Diego.
 The story was based on actual events, but there’s no doubt that Herzog and his co-writer Herbert Golder elaborated on the weird extremes of the character’s mental state.
 The result feels like Herzog handed his camera and script to Shannon’s character Brad and let him direct.

 Who better to perform in such an enigmatic, madman role than Shannon, having played the embodiment of madness before in Bug, and madness by way of social deviation in Revolutionary Road?
 And who better to direct Shannon than Herzog, the maverick filmmaker sometimes described as mad himself?
 And if that wasn’t enough madness, who better to produce the picture than David Lynch, whose own elusive, bizarro films (Lost Highway, Mulholland Dr.) are bound to drive audiences mad when they try to decipher their meaning?
 This epic combination of talent and artistic eccentricity makes for one of the most remarkably odd films in recent memory, so even while the film may not make sense to many viewers, those who see it will not soon forget it.